News From 2025:

 1. Gregg Rauscher 84***

-Round 8 of the 2024 SSRA N3OCS championship takes place at the 4.22 mile long sand and paved oval known as the Daytona Beach Road Course.
-Championship leader Gregg Rauscher will look to make it 9 wins in a row on the "Beach" while Matt Yeager (if he competes), Todd & Chris Primerano, Steven Hyde (who is hoping to score his win since 2019) and others will provide some serious competition for the 11-time SSRA N3OCS champ.
+Round 8 of the 2025 SSRA N3OCS championship takes place at the 4.22 mile long sand and paved oval known as the Daytona Beach Road Course.
+Championship leader Gregg Rauscher will look to make it 10 wins in a row on the "Beach" while Matt Yeager (if he competes), Todd & Chris Primerano, Steven Hyde (who is hoping to score his win since 2019) and others will provide some serious competition for the 12-time SSRA N3OCS champ.
 Race settings have been posted on the SSRA website.
-Results from Daytona Beach are due this coming Sunday night, January 28th.
+Results from Daytona Beach are due this coming Sunday night, January 26th.
 Good luck at Daytona Beach and thank you for racing in the SSRA N3OCS!

 Gregg :-)

-Rauscher & Todd Primerano Winners @ New Smyrna, Daytona RC Results Due This Sunday Night!
+Rauscher & Todd Primerano Take Twin 25 Wins, Daytona RC Results Due This Sunday Night!

 For the second 25 lap feature there were no time trials held and all drivers would have to start scratch in their individual races.
-While race 1 winner Gregg Rauscher struggled to get through lap traffic, Todd Primerano and Tony Plumadore made quick work of the slower cars on their way to the front.
-At the checkers Primerano scored his 4th career win by 1.7 seconds over Tony Plumadore Jr. (who finished 2nd).
-"I'm happy we finally got a win for Pr1mo Racing.
-I made a mistake in Vegas, we should have won there and the 1st race here we were pretty close too.
-It could have been 3 wins but it is what is.", said Primerano as he celebrated in victory lane.
-The runner-up finish for "T-Plum" was his best result of the season.
-Gregg Rauscher's bid for 6 straight wins ended with a 3rd place finish.
+While race 1 winner Gregg Rauscher struggled somewhat to get through lap traffic, Todd Primerano and Jeff Hill made quick work of the slower cars on their way to the front.
+At the checkers Primerano scored his 5th career win (and second of the season) just 6/10 of a second over Jeff Hill (who finished 2nd).
+Gregg Rauscher finished 3rd, with Tony Plumadore Jr and Ghostface Racer matching their race 1 results by finishing 4th and 5th respectively.

 Here are the top 5 finishers from both races at New Smyrna.
 Be sure to check out the SSRA website for complete results.